markusmoenig/Eldiron-Book/src/nodegraph_behavior_trees.md

 A behavior tree is just a node with several terminals at the bottom which get executed from left to right.
 You typically rename the behavior tree to indicate what behavior the tree is executing, for example *Go Raiding*, or *Talk* and *Combat*.

+In a programming language behavior trees would be similar to callable functions.

 Every behavior tree node has an *Execute* property which indicates when the tree is executed:

 - **Always**.
 The behavior tree is always executed if the graph is not locked.